 Transport and storage contract

 The next step is to sign transport and storage contracts.
-Important is that the JDA partners can apply for government SDE++ subsidies in the autumn of 2020.
+Important is that the JDA partners have applied for Dutch government SDE++ subsidies in the autumn of 2020.
 SDE++ subsidy is necessary to bridge the difference in costs for ETS and the total costs for capture, transport and storage of CO2.
 This helps the companies to remain competitive while contributing to achieving the Dutch Climate Agreement objectives.

 Porthos and the companies are expected to sign the definite transport and storage contracts before the summer of 2021.